"A good teacher can inspire the heart, ignite the imagination, and instill a love of learning."

 Ms. Amanda has been in early childhood education for over 10 years and this is her 4th year teaching at St. Mark's.
 She was born and raised in California and lives in Pleasant Hill with her husband and three children.
 She discovered her love of teaching while volunteering in her son's preschool class at Diablo Valley College where she went on to study Early Childhood Education.
 Her passion for early childhood is rooted in helping children develop the tools they need to be successful in their relationships with peers and in developing a life-long love of learning.

-Ms. Mary joined the St. Mark’s team as the Extended Program Assistant Teacher in the summer of 2017.
+Ms. Mary joined the St. Mark’s team in the summer of 2017.
 She has a BS in Communications from Oregon State University, as well as 15 units of early childhood education coursework (and is currently working towards more!).
 Before joining the St. Mark’s crew, Ms. Mary spent some time living in Cusco, Peru, as a volunteer preschool teacher—that’s when she knew she had found her calling!
 Ms. Mary has also worked as a behavioral therapist for children with special needs all over Contra Costa County.
 Ms. Mary was born and raised in Walnut Creek, and while she enjoyed the rainy Oregon weather during college, she could not wait to return to the beautiful Bay Area.
 She currently resides in Moraga and enjoys her new, much shorter commute every morning.

 Ms. Vanessa joined the St. Mark's team in the fall of 2017.
 At 17 years old, she first realized her passion for working with children through her high school's Child Psychology ROP program that gave her the opportunity to work with preschoolers.
 Before coming to St. Mark's, she invested her time at Diablo Valley College's Children's Center as a student teacher and worked at a K-5 child care site for 2 years.
 She received her Associate of Science degree in Early Childhood Education from Diablo Valley College.
 She is currently attending San Francisco State University in pursuit of her bachelor's in Child and Adolescent Development with a school age concentration.
 Her ultimate goals are to teach either elementary or middle school and to become a qualified pediatric dental assistant.